 According to human rights groups, tens of thousands of people, mostly young, poor men, were killed.
-Often, there was no evidence that they had any connection to drug trafficking.
+Often, there was no evidence that they even had any connection to drug trafficking.

 Duterte is lucky, he gets a trial.
 My son didn't get one, says Emily Soriano, whose son Angelito was killed during Duterte's rule.

-Duterte will get to lie in a comfortable bed – my son is already rotting in the cemetery.
+Duterte will get to lie in a comfortable bed, my son is already rotting in the cemetery.

 The International Criminal Court can only exercise jurisdiction if a country's own legal system does not function, says lawyer Salvador Paolo Panelo jr – and claims that the Philippines' judicial system is functioning as it should.